 Implementing Fire Drills in Childcare Centres requires a great deal of time and deliberation.
 It exists to give a full guide on what to do if a fire breaks out.
-As much as possible, the regulations, policies and procedures are effectively conveyed to all staff members in the most clear and concise manner.
+As much as possible, the regulations, policies, and procedures are effectively conveyed to all staff members in the clearest and concise manner.

 - Evacuation drills should be conducted regularly.
 Involving kids may require a more frequent drill, perhaps every 3 months for them to completely grasp the idea of it and familiarise all important steps.